andiosika/Example_Tableau/README.md

 ![alt text](https://github.com/andiosika/Example_Tableau/blob/master/imgs/bankdash.PNG)

-# another example using arms data sourced from STOCKHOLM INTERNATIONAL
+# Another example using arms data sourced from STOCKHOLM INTERNATIONAL
 PEACE RESEARCH INSTITUTE at https://www.sipri.org/databases/armstransfers This interactive visual illustrates which countries bought arms from the time period of 1950 to 2019.
 The size of the colored circles is relative to quantity purchaed.